 The patent talks about more than viewing television programming on one screen and the web on another.
 It also talks about seeing both on one screen, where additional content is shown with the programming:

 The visual and audible output of the additional content can be shown superimposed on the television programming or, in the case of video, around the television programming.
 For example, visual output can be shown in the blank space that exists where the aspect ratio of television programming content does not match the aspect ratio of the display device presenting the television content.
 Alternatively, the display device can be split, for example, into two halves or four quarters, where the television programming and the additional content are presented in separate portions.
 In another example, the television programming can be presented in a thumbnail or a corner of the display device on top of the additional content that is presented full screen or vice versa.

 The Google patent also talks about such additional content is on a separate screen.
 Content such as chatting with others watching the same show, visiting fan websites, or looking at targeted advertisements.

 We also hear about a search device controlling the tuning of television channels or playback of another TV programming

 This patent is about a convergence of television and search and the Web.
 It’s a hint of what we might see in our homes and offices in the future as the Web and TV are connected more closely.
 The patent describes connecting a television stream up directly to a search device that may be able to show information on both the internet and television channels.
 It’ll be interesting to see how Google might eventually turn these ideas into hardware products or online services.

-It will also be interesting seeing how news on TV adopts to a hybrid of the Web and television.
+It will also be interesting seeing how news on TV adopts a hybrid of the Web and television.
 The same with local stations.
-There are a lot of possibilities of what we might see when these technologies grow closer together.
+There are a lot of possibilities for what we might see when these technologies grow closer together.